cmdornfeld/movie-sagas/README.md

 1. Localhost will begin on our homepage, which will render all movies currently in the database
 2. Click on a movie poster of your choosing, which will move you to the details page
-3. On the details page, click the back button to return to the homepage, or click the edit button to move to the edit page
+3. On the details page, click the `Back to List` button to return to the homepage, or click the `Edit` button to move to the edit page
-4. If edit was clicked, you now have the option to enter a new movie title, a new movie description, or both!
-If no changes are being       made, click the back button to return to the details page
+4. If `Edit` was clicked, you now have the option to enter a new movie title, a new movie description, or both!
+If no changes are           desired made, click the `Cancel` button to return to the details page
-5. If you wish to save the changes to the movie, click the save button, and you will be returned to the details, with your updated movie     details
+5. If you wish to save the changes to the movie, click the `Save` button, and you will be returned to the details, with your updated         movie details

 ## Built With
 -   node.js